enigmurl/mjtool/README.md

+# Manu - Jiaming Tool (MJ Tool)

 A react/typescript/electron desktop application created for viewing and downloading submissions to the Cupertino High School APCS website (https://apcs.tinocs.com).

 This repository is not actively maintained, and only shows the commits that I (Manu) made myself.
 For an updated version, please visit the repo owned by Mr. McLeod and Mr. Ferrante (you may need to contact them to obtain access).

-# Landing
+## Landing
 The landing page allows you to set up the general configuration, as well as serve as the entry point to any of the quick filters (the three columns on the right).
+(Note, this screenshot was taken before server profiles were added!)
 ![Landing](.github/landing.png)

-# Plain
+## Plain
 Plain view shows submissions by their date submitted, reversed.
 It's useful for seeing recent submissions of everyone, or of a particular student.
 ![Plain](.github/plain.png)

-# Ordered
+## Ordered
 Ordered view is nice for grouping submissions by class period and the assignment it was meant for.
 An image has not been provided as it would likely violate the students' privacy.

-# Installation
+## Installation
 - See bottom of page for building and running source code
 - Latest releases also available on right hand side under "Releases column"